 One Sided Mattresses?
 Can’t Flip Mattress Rant

-I am pretty frustrated with the mattress industry.
-I have been in the sleep business since 1970 and a retailer of mattresses and bedding since 1972.
-Now that the Private Equity Firms (the wonderful folks that helped bring about our recent financial troubles) bought up all the major mattress companies (Simmons, Sealy, Stearns & Foster – owned by Sealy – Spring Aire, and Serta) the industry has taken a “consumer be damned” attitude.
-The introduction of “Can’t Flip” or “No Need To Flip” mattresses in 2000 has been a slap in the face to consumers who can now expect three to five years out of their new mattress, a third of what can be expected from the two sided version.
+I’ve been in the sleep business since 1970 and a retailer of mattresses and bedding since 1972.
+Now that the Private Equity Firms (the wonderful folks that helped bring about the U.S.’s recent financial troubles) bought up all the major mattress companies (Simmons, Sealy, Stearns & Foster [owned by Sealy], Spring Air, and Serta) the industry has taken a “consumer be damned” attitude.
+The introduction of “Can’t Flip” or “No Need To Flip” mattresses in 2000 has been a slap in the face to consumers who can now expect three to five years out of their new mattress, a third of what can be expected from two-sided mattresses.

 The profits manufacturers make on selling half a mattress are too great to go back to two-sided mattresses.
-The companies can save 25-30% by not including the second side cushioning layer,the expensive part of most mattresses.
-They didn’t pass this savings on to the consumer.
-After all, as you may have noticed if you’ve done some research, some “can’t flip mattresses sell for several thousands of dollars), just used the savings to increase profits and then resell the company to another investment firm.
-Simmons has now has been sold many times.
-The added benefit (to them) of selling “can’t flip” mattresses is that the consumer is back in the marketplace in three to five years (or they put up with a saggy, uncomfortable bed, and the achy back and body that can result from it.
+Companies can save 25-30% by not including the second side cushioning layer, which is the most expensive part of most mattresses.
+Companies don’t pass this savings on to the consumer.
+After all, as you may have noticed if you’ve done some research, some “can’t flip” mattresses sell for several thousands of dollars!
+They’ve just used the savings to increase their profits and then resell the company to another investment firm.
+Simmons, for instance, has now has been sold many times over.
+The added benefit (to them) of selling “can’t flip” mattresses is that the consumer is back in the marketplace every three to five years for a new one — or they put up with a saggy, uncomfortable bed, and the achy back and body that can result from it.

-When we deliver new mattresses to customers we offer to take away and recycle, if possible, their old mattress.
-Recently, on a day when we delivered 10 new mattresses we took away three can’t flip mattresses, all from one of the best known “S” brands, all just three years old and all completely worn out.
-Not even homeless shelters or charities will take mattresses so saggy so they ended up in a landfill.
-These were not inexpensive mattresses retailing locally for over $2000 each.
-One would think that such worn out condition after just three years would be covered under warranty but these companies deny all but the most extreme breakdowns.
+Recently, on a day when we delivered 10 new mattresses, we took away three “can’t flip” mattresses, all from one of the best known “S” brands, all just three years old and all completely worn out.
+Not even homeless shelters or charities will take mattresses so saggy, so they ended up in a landfill.
+These were not inexpensive mattresses — they retail locally for over $2000 each!
+Wouldn’t you think that such dramatic wear and tear after just three years would be covered under warranty?
+But no. These companies consistently deny all but the most extreme breakdowns.